 Content Search Flow#

 The Content Search feature supports file upload and ingestion, multimodal search (text and image queries), and Q&A over retrieved content.
-To enter the Content Search view, click the Content Search button in the top navigation bar of the Smart Classroom main screen.
+To enter the Content Search view, click the Content Search button in the top navigation bar on the Smart Classroom main screen:

 The Content Search view page is split into two panels: